rails/rails/guides/source/testing.md

 text.
 Once the fields are filled in, "Create Article" is clicked on which will send a POST request to `/articles/create`.

-We will be redirected back to the articles index page and there we assert that the text from the new article's title is on the articles index page.
+This redirects the user back to the articles index page, and there it is asserted that the text from the new article's title is on the articles index page.

 #### Testing for Multiple Screen Sizes